Kee Nang: Development and background

 Eddie Murphy when describing the film said that “It’s about this guy who was living his normal life and this person comes and says, ‘You are the chosen one.
 You’ve been chosen to save the world.’
 He's like, ‘Really?’
 My character throughout the whole picture is reluctant to go on this journey.
 He starts to slowly believe what this woman is telling him.
 There are strong contrasts in the film.
 Charlotte's character, Kee Nang, is a mystical, magical person.
 My character is this guy with strong common sense solving an illogical thing with logic.
 It's a nice contrast.”

 Meanwhile, Lewis said that she actually thought that she was going to Tibet since that was where The Golden Child was set.
 In actuality, the Tibet as seen in The Golden Child was to be a set at Paramount, with a little location shooting at a ski resort called Mammoth Mountain five hours from Los Angeles.
 According to Lewis, so much money was spent re-creating Tibet in California that it would have been cheaper to actually fly to the country.

-Karen Elaina Price was Charlotte Lewis' stunt double for The Golden Child.
+Karen Elaina Price was Charlotte Lewis' stunt double for The Golden Child, mainly providing Kee Nang's flips.
+Otherwise, Lewis would claim that did all of her character's fight scenes herself.
 Yūko Mizutani did the Japanese dubbing for Charlotte Lewis.
 In the scene where Sardo is the aiming the crossbow at Chandler as he's running, Kee can be spotted hiding behind a post, seemingly looking to the side and waiting for her turn to get into the shot.